-Experience: Kristin’s practice includes the clearance, enforcement and exploitation of brand names, proceedings before the Trademark Trial and Appeal Board, domain name dispute resolution, intellectual property mediation, licensing matters including trademark, copyright and brand management, and litigation support for intellectual property and entertainment-related claims.
-Kristin is also involved in the intellectual property and commercial aspects of various corporate transactions and assists a variety of start-up companies in creative fields.
+Experience: Kristin’s practice includes the clearance, enforcement and exploitation of brand names, proceedings before the Trademark Trial and Appeal Board, domain name dispute resolution, licensing matters including trademark, copyright, brand management, and entertainment related arrangements, and litigation support for intellectual property and entertainment-related claims.
+Kristin is also involved in the intellectual property and commercial aspects of various corporate transactions and assists a variety of well-established and start-up companies.
 In addition to her extensive work regarding trademarks and domain names, Kristin has experience preparing and prosecuting patent applications in various types of subject matter, including wearable devices, innovative mechanical apparatus, beauty products, cosmetics, hair preparations, nutritional items, and biotechnology.

-Kristin advises domestic and international clients in various industries such as fitness, fashion, restaurant services, luxury goods, vitamin and nutritional supplements, cosmetics, toys, new media, computer games, software, and industrial products.
+Kristin advises domestic and international clients in various industries such as health and wellness, entertainment, finance, fashion, restaurant services, luxury goods, vitamin and nutritional supplements, cosmetics, toys, new media, computer games, software, and industrial products.

 Kristin is a member of the International Trademark Association (INTA) Internet Committee and is a panel member of the INTA Trademark Mediator’s Network.
 Also, she is on the panel of neutrals of FORUM, an alternative dispute resolution organization.

 Seton Hall University School of Law, J.D.